There are books and poems of the most famous Ukrainian writer - Taras Shevchenko. You can feel ukrainian soul while reading this poems.

 Yet neither tears nor pity nor great weariness

-Nor curses ever made us falter in our aims—
+Nor curses ever made us falter in our aims— No sledge dropped from our hands beneath the awful stress.

 We march in close accord, for each the purpose owns

 To form a brotherhood, each with a sledge in hand.
+What though the world forgets, or even us disowns!

 We'll rend that prisoning rock, we'll pave a broad